SolardiaX/AWS-Auto-Tag/README.md

 ## About

-AWS-Auto-Tag is an open-use solution to tag AWS resources as they are created.
-Tags can be set by json format configuration, supports using of expression keys/values, conditional control and restrict for specific service.
+AWS-Auto-Tag is an open-to-use solution to tag AWS resources when they are created.
+Tags can be set by json format configuration, support using of expression keys/values, conditional and restrict for specific service.

 The application using CloudWatch Rule to listen CloudTrail events and trigger Lambda function to tag the tags on event sources.
 A lots of services with events are already supported: